 A pre-construction public meeting was held on Monday, February 26 at Wood Village Baptist Church, 23601 NE Arata Road.
 Attendees viewed a drawing of the design and asked the project team about construction issues.
 Information shared at the meeting is included on this web page.

 The Arata Road Active Transportation Project stems from the Arata Road Conceptual Design Plan developed in 2008 in partnership with the City of Wood Village.

 Arata Road has long been identified as a substandard street with safety concerns for pedestrians and cyclists, as well as drainage issues.
 The county held several open houses to collect input on the design from community members, including local residents, members of churches in the area, and visitors to nearby shopping destinations.

 County staff have solicited public input on improvements for Arata Road since 2008.
 Outreach has included three open houses, regular check-ins with the county’s Bicycle and Pedestrian Citizen Advisory Committee, and outreach at the Wood Village Night Out.

-The most recent open house was in July 2016, when the latest project designs were shared.
-Here is the presentation from the most recent open house.
-Some of the dates have been changed since 2016.
+An open house was held in July 2016, when the latest project designs were shared.
+Here is the presentation from the 2016 open house.
+Some project dates have changed since 2016.